WendiWei/MR-MAS/README.md

 - **Workflow robustness**: MRKB-guided repair improved code repair success compared with plain LLM-based repair.
 - **Reproducibility**: Repeated workflow executions produced stable causal estimates despite moderate textual variability in generated scripts.

-## Data Sources

-MR-MAS primarily uses publicly available biomedical resources, including:

-- GWAS Catalog for GWAS study retrieval and summary statistics
-- PubMed and PubMed Central for literature retrieval
-- Local R packages for MR analysis and visualization

-For the TraitMatcher evaluation, the curated benchmark dataset is included in this repository as:

-`data/trait_queries.xlsx`

-The `assets/` directory is used for README images, the `data/` directory stores benchmark datasets, and the `mrkb/` directory stores structured YAML specifications for MR methods and R packages.

 ## Intended Use